The Underestimated Digital Fingerprint

 Risk assessment: MEDIUM-HIGH

 This information helps attackers develop credible pretexts for social engineering.
-They can impersonate business partners, vendors, or colleagues.

 4Family Information and Personal Relationships